Kim Philby

 Harold Adrian Russell "Kim" Philby (1 January 1912 – 11 May 1988) was a British intelligence officer and a double agent for the Soviet Union.
-In 1963, he was revealed to be a member of the Cambridge Five, a spy ring that had divulged British secrets to the Soviets during World War II and in the early stages of the Cold War.
-Of the five, Philby is believed to have been the most successful in providing secret information to the Soviets.
+In 1963, he was revealed to be a member of the Cambridge Five, a spy ring that had divulged British secrets to the Soviets during the Second World War and in the early stages of the Cold War.
+Of the five, Philby is widely considered to have been the most successful in providing secret information to the Soviets.

 Born in British India, Philby was educated at Westminster School and Trinity College, Cambridge.
-He was recruited by Soviet intelligence in 1934.
+He was recruited by Soviet intelligence in 1934, while he was studying at Cambridge.
 After leaving Cambridge, Philby worked as a journalist, covering the Spanish Civil War and the Battle of France.
 In 1940, he began working for the United Kingdom's Secret Intelligence Service (SIS or MI6).
 By the end of the Second World War he had become a high-ranking member.

 In 1949, Philby was appointed first secretary to the British Embassy in Washington and served as chief British liaison with American intelligence agencies.
-During his career as an intelligence officer, he passed large amounts of intelligence to the Soviet Union, including the Albanian Subversion, a scheme to overthrow the pro-Soviet government of Communist Albania.
+During his career as an intelligence officer, he passed large amounts of intelligence to the Soviet Union, including the Albanian Subversion, and a scheme to overthrow the pro-Soviet government of Communist Albania.

 Philby was suspected of tipping off two other spies under suspicion of Soviet espionage, Donald Maclean and Guy Burgess, both of whom subsequently fled to Moscow in May 1951.
-Under suspicion himself, Philby resigned from MI6 in July 1951 but was publicly exonerated by then-Foreign Secretary Harold Macmillan in 1955.
+Under suspicion himself, Philby resigned from MI6 in July 1951 but was publicly exonerated by then–Foreign Secretary Harold Macmillan in 1955.
 He resumed his career as both a journalist and a spy for MI6 in Beirut, but was forced to defect to Moscow after finally being unmasked as a Soviet agent in 1963.
 Philby lived in Moscow until his death in 1988.